Skip to main content

 Why is notching a deck post considered bad practice?

 Notching removes wood at the exact point where the full structural load transfers from beam to post.
 A standard notch in a 4x4 reduces the effective width to 1.75 inches — half the original section — creating a stress concentration that can split the post along the grain.
 The IRC now requires notched posts to be evaluated for the reduced section, and many jurisdictions ban notching of 4x4 posts entirely.
 Post-to-beam connectors (bolted hardware) maintain the full post section and are the recommended alternative.
+A complete list of hardware and lumber for the project is covered in the hardware-and-lumber rundown.

 How do I calculate the load on each deck post?

 Multiply the tributary area by the total design load.
 Tributary area is the rectangle of deck floor that each post supports — for a corner post, it is typically half the beam span times half the joist span.
 Total design load includes live load (40 PSF for decks per IRC R301.5), dead load (10-15 PSF for the deck structure), and snow load if applicable.
 A corner post on a 16x20 deck with 8-foot beam spacing and 10-foot joist span supports 4x5 = 20 sq ft of tributary area at 55 PSF total = 1,100 lbs per post.
+Use that load figure to plan pier footing depth and the concrete pad under each post.

 What wood species is best for deck posts?

 Pressure-treated Southern Yellow Pine is the most common and cost-effective choice for deck posts.
 It offers high compression strength (Fc = 1,650 PSI for No. 1 grade), takes pressure treatment well, and is widely available.
 Douglas Fir-Larch has similar strength but is more common in western states.
 Western Red Cedar resists rot naturally but has lower compression strength, so it requires larger post sizes for the same load.
 SPF (Spruce-Pine-Fir) is budget-friendly but the weakest option — use it only for low-load, short-height applications.
+The species-by-species beam pricer compares species pricing for the beam that sits on top of these posts.

 Feedback